You will learn

 A soft bounce occurs when an email cannot be delivered due to a temporary reason.
 For example, a recipient's inbox may be full or the server may be down.
 If an email soft bounces more than 7 times in a row, it indicates that this is a consistent issue.
 To prevent continual soft bounces, Klaviyo will suppress email addresses that soft bounce more than 7 times consecutively.

-- Manually added
+- Manually suppressed

 If you have uploaded a file of people to manually suppress them for email, they will appear on your suppression list with the reason manually added; meanwhile, on their profile, it will say user suppressed.